bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 - _In-memory_ the data resides in system memory, making processing faster
 - _Optimised for Columnar data_ the in-memory data is organised to make operations on whole columns efficient.
 This matches data lake usage well

 A dataframe object will manage large amounts of data for us, and provide it in an easy-to-use way.
-It is optimised to work with data where we want to know soething about entire _columns_ rather than individual rows.
+It is optimised to work with data where we want to know something about entire _columns_ rather than individual rows.

 ### Why optimise for columns?
 A lot of business-level analysis relates to a single value: total _profit_, average _volume_, shortest _lead time_.
-These are all aggregate quntities of individual businees facts.
+These are all aggregate quntities of individual business facts.

-An example queryt a business would like to answer is _what is the average spend across all customers?_
+An example query that a business would like to answer is _what is the average spend across all customers?_

 To answer this query, we would be looking at a column of _sold-price_ for each product sold, and then sum the total.
 The dataframe object makes that sum efficient to perform.